 The Chromecast built-in platform is completely open, so all compatible speakers will work with one another and the number of supported services is vast.
 You can mirror the audio from a web browser or YouTube too.

 Apple AirPlay 2

-Apple announced a new version of AirPlay 2 at WWDC 2017 and with it, introduced multi-room audio.
+Apple announced AirPlay 2 at WWDC 2017 and with it, introduced multi-room audio.
 Naturally, it's only supported by Macs and iOS devices and you can only stream the same song to multiple speakers and rooms, rather than play different ones around the home.
-Manufacturers have been quick to embrace the new technology, either updating previous speakers or releasing new ones.
+Manufacturers have been quick to embrace the technology, either updating previous speakers or releasing new ones.